This post may contain affiliate links for your convenience, which means I will be compensated if you make a purchase after clicking on my links.

-With the rescue I volunteer for, they start with a thorough online application, background and reference check, communication with the adoption coordinator, home visit interview, foster home meeting, a 24 hour wait period, then you after the 24 hours, you can adopt and bring home the dog.
+With the rescue I volunteer for, they start with a thorough online application, background and reference check, communication with the adoption coordinator, home visit interview, foster home meeting, a 24 hour wait period, then after the 24 hours, you can adopt and bring home the dog.

 Not all rescues run this way.
 In fact, our one and only failed adoption, had a very simple online application, a quick phone call with the adoption coordinator, then meeting the dog and adopting on the spot.